-Updated Oct.
-19, 2018: Medicaid is the federal-and-state-funded health insurance program for low-income, needy Americans and their families.
-Given states jointly fund and run their programs, Medicaid eligibility varies, depending on where you live.
-However, requirements are broadly based on income, disability, pregnancy, age, household size and household role.
+Updated December 2, 2020 Medicaid is the federal-and-state-funded health insurance program for low-income, needy Americans and their families.
+States jointly fund and run their programs, so Medicaid eligibility varies, depending on where you live.
+Medicaid eligibility requirements are broadly based on income, age, disability, pregnancy, household size and the applicant's household role.
+There are currently over 74 million Americans enrolled in their state's Medicaid and Children’s Health Insurance Programs (CHIP), according to Medicaid.gov.

 How Medicaid works